iamdustan/smoothscroll/README.md

 dist/smoothscroll.js if you have a raf polyfill already included (or are supporting only raf-enabled browsers), or use dist/smoothscroll.raf.js to use a version bundled with a polyfill (batteries included version).

-The core size is:
-* 2429 bytes of original hand-crafted source code.
-* 1170 bytes minified
-* 275 bytes gzipped (which is somehow only one byte larger than raf.js gzipped

 Browser Support
 ---------------